 If you've made it this far in our story, I thank you.
 My family and I have been through a lot.
 We are a tough bunch.
 I guess you could say we were made for the heart life.
 Because we had gone through so much already, it was with no hesitation we decided to continue with my pregnancy after getting Myrik's diagnoses.

 Myrik was born December 1st, 2018 and has already been through so much.
 He has hypoplastic left heart syndrome, which basically means he was born with half a heart.
 It is not curable.
 He can have a sustainable life with surgical intervention and meds.
 The current life expectancy of a person with this disease is mid-30s without a heart transplant.
 His life expectancy is unknown without intervention.
 He will have three open heart surgeries before he is the age of four years old.
 He has had his first surgery already.
 He is due to have his second surgery in a few days.
 Myrik has spent his first few weeks of life inside the Cardiac Intensive Care Unit (CICU).
 He is on a handful of medicines which I'm told he will go home with.
 He takes captopril for hypertension, lasix for a diuretic, heparin which is a blood thinner, and digoxin which helps his heart function.
 My new purpose as his mother is to raise awareness about this very common disease and make sure my boy lives a long and happy life.
-If you can't help financially please share his story so that everyone is aware of this terrible disease.
 My son was fortunate enough to have been diagnosed in utero.
 Some heart warriors don't make it because it was not detected in time.
 I thank God his was seen early and we were able to get placed in the care of this great team of medical staff.